Middleburg in Carroll County, Maryland — The American Northeast (Mid-Atlantic)

 The Federal left flank rested here at Middleburg, the center at Union Mills and the right at Manchester.
 From Westminster, located six miles south of Pipe Creek, roads fanned out to every important point along Meade's line: through Uniontown to Middleburg; through Frizzellburg and Taneytown; through Union Mills and then forking, with one leading to Littlestown and Gettysburg and the other to Hanover; and to Manchester.
 Although Meade had studied the area on maps, on the ground he had only examined the western portion from Taneytown to Middleburg.
 On July 1, Gen. Henry J. Hunt, Meade's chief of artillery, reconnoitered the entire line, the only general officer to do so.
 He was very favorably impressed with the possibilities as an "offensive-defensive" position.
 Events that day at Gettysburg, however, would preclude its ever being used.

 Location.
+39° 35.73′ N, 77° 13.416′ W. Marker is in Middleburg, Maryland, in Carroll County.
+Marker is on Middleburg Road (State Highway 77), on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Keymar MD 21757, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Army of the Potomac (approx. 0.4 miles away); “Terra Rubra” (approx. 1.4 miles away); Birthplace of Francis Scott Key (approx. 2˝ miles away); The First Reaping Machine (approx. 2.7 miles away); Elmer A. Wolfe High School (approx. 2.8 miles away); Union Bridge - Reynolds’ Last Journey (approx. 3 miles away); Western Maryland Railway Honor Roll (approx. 3 miles away); World's First Reaping Machine (approx. 3.1 miles away).